landnthrn/vscode-frosted-glass-theme/README.md

 ## Uninstall
 1. Open command panel, type in "Frosted Glass Theme: Disable", press enter.
 1. Uninstall from the extension panel as usual.
+1. Remove `frosted-glass-theme` related inputs from `settings.json`
-1. Remove `"workbench.colorCustomizations"` if you want to.
+1. Remove `"workbench.colorCustomizations"` inputs from `settings.json` if you want to.
 ## Known Issue
 * Since Windows 24H2, Microsoft may have changed the wallpaper location.
 Follow the steps:
   1. Create a hard link: `cd $env:AppData\Microsoft\Windows\Themes; cmd /c mklink /H .\TranscodedWallpaper.jpg .\TranscodedWallpaper`.